sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/2 - Execute an Azure Function with triggers.md

 1. Click **Upload**

-1. In the *pictures* tab, check that the files has been uploaded in the storage
+1. In the *az203-blob-storage* tab, check that the files has been uploaded in the storage

 1. Select the file *Beta*